jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **transaction shares** —
     (a) is defined in section CD 34B(5) (Distributions to members of co-operative companies) for the purposes of that section:
     (b) is defined in section CZ 41(4) (Distributions to supplying shareholders of Fonterra: 2022–23 to 2024–25 income years) for the purposes of that section
+  - **transfer** —
-  - **transfer** means, for the purposes of sections HZ 4B and HZ 4D (which relate to the transition of a qualifying company into a partnership or sole tradership), a sale, purchase, disposal, acquisition, cessation, assumption, discharge, assignment, vesting, divesting, gift, supply, or other transfer in relation to liabilities and assets, and associated legal rights and obligations
+    (a) for the purposes of sections HZ 4B and HZ 4D (which relate to the transition of a qualifying company into a partnership or sole tradership), means a sale, purchase, disposal, acquisition, cessation, assumption, discharge, assignment, vesting, divesting, gift, supply, or other transfer in relation to liabilities and assets, and associated legal rights and obligations:
+    (b) for the purposes of sections OB 6, OB 35, OP 9, and OP 33 (which relate to transfers from and within a tax pooling account), includes a transfer that occurs upon enforcement of a security interest but does not include a transfer by way of security
   - **transfer amount** is defined in section FB 19(3) (Leased assets) for the purposes of that section
   - **transfer of company value** is defined in section CD 5 (What is a transfer of company value?)
   - **transfer of value** —